 Cover essential map reading skills on this two day course where you’ll learn how to use ‘handrail features’ like paths and walls to guide you along your way as well learning how to measure distance, understand grid references and plan your own routes.
 You’ll also learn the basics of how to use a compass and how to use it with your map to ensure you don’t get lost.
 The Bronze Award will take you from relying on friends or guidebooks to being able to plan a walk and follow it successfully.

 The National Navigation Award Scheme (NNAS) is a personal performance scheme for all ages to learn navigation skills and gain confidence to get out and enjoy the countryside.
 Their Navigator Awards give lovers of the outdoors, whatever their sport, age or fitness, the freedom to explore the paths, trails, hills and mountains of Britain.
-Progress through the Bronze and Silver Awards to take you from being an absolute map and compass novice to become an expert navigator.
+Progress through the Bronze, Silver and Gold Awards to take you from being an absolute map and compass novice to become an expert navigator.
 You can view the full syllabus in the FAQs below.
 Our experienced instructors will share their knowledge with you and answer any questions you have about exploring the hills and mountains of the UK.